 Who Was Gloria Vanderbilt?

-Gloria Vanderbilt lost her father, who suffered from alcoholism, to liver disease when she was a toddler, hence receiving a multi-million-dollar trust fund.
-For several years after her father's death, Gloria lived abroad with her mother and was often in the care of her maternal grandmother, Laura, and her nurse, Emma, nicknamed Dodo.
+Vanderbilt lost her father, who suffered from alcoholism, to liver disease when she was a toddler, and received a multi-million-dollar trust fund.
+For several years after her father's death, Vanderbilt lived abroad with her mother and was often in the care of her maternal grandmother, Laura, and her nurse, Emma, nicknamed Dodo.

 Public Court Battle

-When she was 10 years old, Gloria Vanderbilt made headlines as the central figure in an acrimonious and very public trial followed by the media.
-Her paternal aunt Gertrude Vanderbilt Whitney, a sculptor who founded the Whitney Museum, successfully fought for custody of Gloria.
-The court decided that the young heiress could spend the summers with her mother, and that Dodo, Gloria's most beloved companion, would have to be let go.
+When she was 10 years old, Vanderbilt made headlines as the central figure in an acrimonious and very public trial followed by the media.
+Her paternal aunt Gertrude Vanderbilt Whitney, a sculptor who founded the Whitney Museum, successfully fought for custody of Vanderbilt.
+The court decided that the young heiress could spend the summers with her mother, and that Dodo, Vanderbilt's most beloved companion, would have to be let go.

 'Harper's' and Hollywood

 Coming from the rigid household run by her aunt, Vanderbilt emerged in her teens as a popular young socialite with her own distinct style, appearing in Harper's Bazaar magazine in 1939.
 Though quite shy at times, Vanderbilt later headed out to Hollywood, where her mother was already well ensconced in popular social circles.
 Vanderbilt started dating much older men, including Errol Flynn and Howard Hughes, and in 1941 she married Hollywood agent Pat DiCicco, though she was only 17 at the time.